 New grassroots funding to support local communities

-Volunteers and local community organisations will now be able to source greater funding opportunities through the SA Arid Lands Landscape Board’s new $100,000 Grassroots Grants program.
+Applications are now open for volunteers and local community organisations to access funding opportunities through the Limestone Coast Landscape Board’s new $250,000 Grassroots Grants program.

 Minister for Environment and Water David Speirs said the program ensures there are more funding opportunities for communities dedicated to working in our landscape regions.

-“Local community groups, not-for-profit organisations and volunteers will be able to apply for funding from their regional landscape board to help them sustainably manage their local landscapes,” Minister Speirs said.
+“Local community groups, not-for-profit organisations and volunteers are now able to apply for funding from their regional landscape board to help them sustainably manage their local landscapes,” Minister Speirs said.

-“The Grassroots Grants program will support community and volunteer groups to play a significant role in managing our natural resources, including carrying out on-ground works.
+“The Grassroots Grants program will support the local community to play a significant role in managing our natural resources, including carrying out on-ground works.

 The Landscape South Australia Act 2019 replaced the Natural Resources Management Act 2004 on 1 July 2020, providing an exciting new framework to manage the state’s soil, water, pest plants and animals, and biodiversity.

 Applications close 24 August 2020.
-For more information on how to apply visit https://landscape.sa.gov.au/saal/get-involved/grants-and-funding
+For more information on how to apply visit our Grants and Funding page via link below.